pyocd/pyOCD/docs/debug_probes.md

 The Microchip (previously Atmel) EDBG probe firmware, at the time of this writing, provides a CMSIS-DAP v1 interface.
 On macOS, reading command responses always times out.
 The probe works on other OSes, however.

+### TI XDS110

+XDS110 firmware version 03.00.00.25 is known to have an issue when using multiple outstanding packets (the default setting).
+To work around this, set the `cmsis_dap.limit_packets` session option, e.g. `-Ocmsis_dap.limit_packets=1` on the command line.
+Earlier firmware versions most likely exhibit the issue; it is unknown whether it is fixed in more recent versions.

 ### PE Micro Cyclone and Multilink